This article describes how to set up your electrical model in Revit so that Design Master Electrical RT can use it for a one-line diagram.

 Main Disconnect Type: The graphics for the main disconnect are based upon the value of this setting.
 Main Lugs Only will show no main disconnect.
 Breaker and Fused Switch will both include a corresponding block on the main bus.

 Lugs: The graphics on the panel bus will change based upon the value of this setting.
 Also, the choices for Upstream Connection Type for downstream equipment is based upon this setting.
 Standard lugs require all downstream equipment to connect to a circuit.
-Double or Feedthrough allows the downstream equipment to do a Top Lugs or Feedthrough connection.
+Double or Feedthrough allows the downstream equipment to use a Top Lugs or Feedthrough connection.
 This connection will be displayed graphically on the one-line diagram only.
-You still have to make the connection using standard Revit workarounds.
+You still need to make the connection using standard Revit workarounds.

 Show on One-Line Diagram: You can uncheck this box if the distribution equipment should not be shown on the one-line diagram.
 Use this for the times when you need to model something in Revit that you do not want to show on your one-line.
 The equipment will be skipped.
 Any downstream equipment will be connected directly to the equipment upstream from this one.

-Other Settings: Most of the other settings can be displayed as labels on the one-line diagram on the distribution equipment.
+Most of the other settings can be displayed as labels on the one-line diagram on the distribution equipment.
 They do not otherwise affect the graphics of the one-line diagram.

 Create AutoCAD Project

 Before you can export your project from Revit, you need to create your project in AutoCAD.
 Create the drawing where the one-line diagram will be drawn.
 In AutoCAD, run the Start New Electrical RT Project command.